GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     be no-op if called more frequently than minimum sync interval and `hsync()` will block until an end of a min sync interval.

+#### Vectored Read configuration

+Knobs configure the vectoredRead API

+* `fs.gs.vectored.read.min.range.seek.size` (default: `4k`)

+   If next range (in sorted rangeRequest list) is in within these many bytes, it will be combined with exiting rangeRequest while fetching data from underneath channel.
+Result will again be decoupled once data is fetched for combined range request.

+* `fs.gs.vectored.read.merged.range.max.size` (default: `8m`)
+   It controls the length of content requested via merged/combined range request.
+   If by merging ranges resulted content is greater than this value, ranges will not be merged.
+Do, consider increasing this value if task queue of range request is overloaded.

+* `fs.gs.vectored.read.threads` (default: `16`)
+   It controls the parallel processing of range request.
+These threads will be shared across all readVectored invocation.
+If the task queue of range request is overloaded do consider increasing this value.

 ### HTTP transport configuration

 *   `fs.gs.application.name.suffix` (not set by default)